-The Human Resources Committee is currently comprised of Ms. Sim and Messrs.
-Hsieh, Locke and Paisley, each of whom qualifies as an independent director under the listing standards of Nasdaq.
+The Human Resources Committee is currently comprised of Mses.
+Ducourty and Sim and Messrs.
+Goldman and Paisley, each of whom qualifies as an independent director under the listing standards of Nasdaq.
 Ms. Sim is currently the Chairperson of the Human Resources Committee.
-Messrs.
-Hsieh's and Locke's service on the Human Resources Committee will end at the 2020 Annual Meeting.
-Effective as of the 2020 Annual Meeting, Ms. Ducourty, who qualifies as an independent director under the listing standards of Nasdaq, will join the Human Resources Committee effective as of the 2020 Annual Meeting.
+Effective as of the 2021 Annual Meeting, Mr. Paisley's service on the Human Resources Committee will end.